Key Concepts

 Share Network Subnets

-A share network subnet is an entity that defines a relationship between a single tenant’s network/subnet (as defined in an OpenStack network service (Neutron)) and the Manila share instance created by the same.
-Since Train release, such information that once belonged to the share network entity, is now under the share network subnet object.
-This change led to another change in the share server object, which is now associated to a share network subnet instead of a share network.
-The share network subnet is defined for each Availability Zone (AZ) during share network creation.
-From Yoga release, a single AZ of the share network can be configured with multiple share network subnets (they must be on the same VLAN segment).
+A share network subnet defines the relationship between a single tenant’s network or subnet (as defined in an OpenStack network service such as Neutron) and the Manila share instance created by that tenant.
+Since the Train release, information that previously belonged to the share network entity is now part of the share network subnet object.
+As a result, the share server object is now associated with a share network subnet instead of a share network.

 Share Servers